NotAJunkie2/ror2_ping_icons_overhaul/PingIconsOverhaul/Thunderstore/README.md

 ![Alt text](https://raw.githubusercontent.com/NotAJunkie2/ror2_ping_icons_overhaul/main/PingIconsOverhaul/Thunderstore/icon.png)

-**Ping Icons Overhaul** is a **Risk of Rain 2** mod that replaces the default ping icons with custom ones for almost, making them more visually appealing and easier to understand.
+**Ping Icons Overhaul** is a **Risk of Rain 2** mod that replaces the default ping icons with custom ones, making them more visually appealing and easier to understand.

 # Featured icons